pa11y/pa11y-reporter-csv/README.md

 # Pa11y CSV Reporter

+## This repository is now deprecated.

+The reporter has been merged into [pa11y/reporters](https://github.com/pa11y/pa11y/tree/master/lib/reporters).

 A CSV reporter for [Pa11y 5.0](https://github.com/pa11y/pa11y).

 **:warning: this reporter is built into Pa11y, there's no need to install separately :warning:**